MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/container-non-dx.md

 ## WDK Dependency

-Many of the previously mentioned methods and types are exclusively available in the WDK, which is used to build drivers.
+Many of the previously mentioned methods and types are exclusively available in the WDK.
-This is an unfortunate oversight in the organization of Microsoft's headers, as non-DX APIs previously could depend on just the Windows SDK.
+While the WDK is primarily used to build drivers, it also provides lower-level interfaces for components that are bundled with drivers.
-If it is too onerous for non-DX APIs to include the WDK or localize the WDK dependency to the runtime or loader component, then Microsoft gives non-DX API projects permission to effectively sever the WDK dependency.
+If it is too onerous for non-DX APIs to include the WDK or localize the WDK dependency to the non-DX runtime or driver-loader, then Microsoft gives non-DX API projects permission to effectively sever the WDK dependency.
 The WDK dependency can be severed by using Microsoft's public documentation, and creating binary-compatible types and function declarations into their project.